SENSUIKAN!

 14 July 1944:

 At 0022, the hunter-killer group arrives at the submarine's last reported position and commences searching.
-Seven hours later, LtCdr D. F. Francis' MILLER gets a sound contact at 1,700 yards.
+Seven hours later, LtCdr D. F. Francis' USS MILLER gets a sound contact at 1,700 yards.
 Francis approaches the contact at 15 knots.
 At 0726, he opens his attack with a pattern of 13 depth charges.
 At 0752, Francis drops a second pattern of 13 charges.

 15 July 1944: